-When you delete the browsing history on your device, it does just that and nothing more.
-The Wi-Fi router logs the information the minute your device sends the request.
-That means you’ve still left a trail on the Wi-Fi log.
+Deleting the browsing history on your device does just that and nothing more.
+Wi-Fi routers log your activity the moment your device sends the request, which means you’ve still left a paper trail.
+Here’s how you can cover your tracks.

 How to Clear the History on a Router

 - Type in your router’s IP address and hit Enter.
 Most routers default to either 192.168.0.1 or 192.168.1.1.
 If this doesn’t work, check the back of the router – it should be listed on the device.

 - Login with your router’s username and password.
 If you haven’t updated your logins, you can find the default credentials on your router.
 Typically it’s one of these combinations: admin / password, admin / 1234, admin / admin, or root / root.

 - Click Status or Advanced in the navigation menu

 Remember, only network admins can clear router logs, so if you don’t have authorization – or access to the router itself – you’ll need a workaround.
 Stick around.
 We’ve got you covered.

 How Do I Hide My Browsing History from Wi-Fi Owners?

 If deleting your history and going Incognito won’t hide your browsing activity from all and sundry, what will?
 You have a few options:

 Be sure you only visit sites that begin with “HTTPS” and avoid those starting with “HTTP”.
 HTTPS encrypts the traffic between your device and a website using Transport Layer Security (TLS) or Secure Socket Layer (SSL), so snoopers can’t see your data.